e-corp-sam-sepiol/spacenode/docs/walkthrough-rpi3.md

 * [Step 3.
 Enable SSH by placing a file named "ssh" (without any extension) onto the boot partition of the microSD card](https://hackernoon.com/raspberry-pi-headless-install-462ccabd75d0)

 #### `Optional:` Enable Wireless Connection on first Boot
-Create a new text file named `wpa_supplicant.conf` on the boot partition of the microSD card, this will hold the network information.
+Create a new text file named `wpa_supplicant.conf` on the boot partition of the microSD card, this will hold the network information

-Edit the newly created file, adjusting for the name of your country code, network name and network password.
+Edit the newly created file, adjusting for the name of your country code, network name and network password

 ```
 country=US